Overview

 Sydney Opera House guided visit

-Attend a Sydney Opera House performance
+Attend a performance at the Sydney Opera House

 Day 10